-| Reader goal | What to focus on | Practical next step |
+| Pricing page goal | What to improve | Decision it supports |

 |---|---|---|

-| Clarify value | Plan names, outcomes, and included features | Rewrite each plan around the customer job it solves |
+| Clarify value | Plan names, outcomes, use cases, and strongest differences | Which plan fits the customer’s situation |

-The job of a pricing page
+The real job of a pricing page

-A pricing page does more than display numbers.
+A pricing page does more than display prices.
 It helps a visitor decide whether the offer is relevant, trustworthy, and worth action now.
 The page must explain value quickly, show the differences between options, and reduce the fear of choosing wrong.

 Many businesses treat pricing as a table of features.
 That is only part of the page.
 Visitors also need context: who the plan is for, what outcome it supports, what happens after purchase, and what risk is involved.
 Without that context, they compare only price.